hsel-netsys/iceflow/doc/Nix-Developer-Guide.md

 4. Set build system-specific configuration options
 5. Add the name of the created derivation to the `iceflowDependencies` variable defined in `flake.nix`, which will add it both to the developer shell and to the package build.

-For CMake based projects, you may specify additional flags using the `cmakeFlags` attribute inside of the derivation.
+For CMake based projects, you may specify additional flags using the `cmakeFlags` attribute of the derivation.
 You can use other package definitions already present in the `flake.nix` as templates (e.g. `ndn-svs` for WAF-based packages).

 For other build systems and more information regarding build system specific configuration, refer to the Nix documentation regarding [build hooks](https://nixos.org/manual/nixpkgs/stable/#chap-hooks).